NelsonPython/AstroPiQuake/I3-publish.md

 <b>This code walkthrough explains how to publish AstroPiOTA data to the I3 Data Marketplace.</b>

 ### Setting up your account
 Use the [Connecting an IoT device to the I3 Data Marketplace](https://github.com/NelsonPython/Connect_IoT_Device_to_I3).
-It has step-by-step instructions for signing up at http://eclipse.usc.edu:8000 to get your API key and password and register your product.
+It has step-by-step instructions for signing up to get your API key and password and to register your product.

 Decide how often you will publish data.
 The [AstroPiOTA_publish.py](https://github.com/NelsonPython/AstroPiOTA/blob/master/code/AstroPiOTA_publish.py) will publish data one time.
-You can use cron to schedule it to publish data periodically, for example, every 30 minutes.
+You can use cron or another scheduler to schedule it to publish data periodically, for example, every 30 minutes.

 ### Importing libraries